 \subsection{Diamonds}

-Let~$a$ and~$b$ be two transverse points in~$\gp$. \begin{definition} A {\em diamond} with {\em extremities $a$ and $b$}, associated to a U-pinning $s_a$ at $a$, is the subset
+Let~$a$ and~$b$ be two transverse points in~$\gp$. \begin{definition} A {\em diamond} with {\em extremities~$a$ and~$b$}, associated with a U-pinning~$s_a$ at~$a$, is the subset

 \end{definition} The terminology {\em diamond} was coined in~\cite{Labourie:2020tv} in the context of $\G=\ms{SO}(2,n)$.
 To give an idea, in that context $\gp$ is covered by charts which are identified with the Minkowski space $\mathbb R^{1,n-1}$.
-Then, in a suitable chart, a diamond is the intersection of the future time cone~$F^+$ of~$a$, with the past time cone~$F^-$ of~$b$.
+Then a diamond is, in a suitable chart, the intersection of the future time cone~$F^+$ of~$a$, with the past time cone~$F^-$ of~$b$.

-By definition, we observe that a diamond makes sense for a real closed field and is a semi-algebraic set.
+In that case there are precisely two diamonds with given extremities.
+More generally, from \cite[Corollary 13.5]{GuichardWienhard_pos}, it follows that the number of diamonds with given extremities is $2^{\sharp \Theta}$.

-We list some first properties of diamonds that are proved in~\cite{Guichard:2018vo}.
+\begin{rema} We observe that diamonds are semi-algebraic sets and make sense over a real closed field. \end{rema} We list some first properties of diamonds that are direct consequences of the definition or are proved in~\cite[Section~13]{GuichardWienhard_pos}.